MichaelHirn/cmod/README.md

 #### Notes on Step 1

-Finding the target files is rather trivial excluding extrem edge cases like dynamic imports and essentially compiler correct.
+Finding the target files is rather trivial (excluding extrem edge cases like dynamic imports) and are essentially compiler correct.
 Core implementation in the parser.rs file via the `get_target_files` function.

 #### Notes on Step 2

-Once you have target files, targeting the correct function calls for change like `createCompletion` has one additional complexity: you need to resolve by entity from the imported `openai` module.
+Once you have the target files, targeting the correct function calls for change like `createCompletion` has one additional complexity: you need to resolve by entity from the imported `openai` module.
 This should be achievable via tree-sitters [tagging](https://tree-sitter.github.io/tree-sitter/code-navigation-systems) system.
 This is not implemented yet though.
 Alternative approaches would be LSP/LSIF or sourcegraph's improvement over LSIF aka.
 [SCIP](https://sourcegraph.com/blog/announcing-scip), which, unlike tree-sitter, were designed for codebase-level (instead of file-level) traversal.
 However, tree-sitter is significantly faster, efficient, and easier extensible than SCIP/LSIF.

 #### Notes on Step 3